tedk13/pui-website/content/docs/getting-started/_index.md

 ### Normalize.css

-The nature of browsers and their vendors often require a reset to normalize behavious for standard HTML tags, so we include <a href="https://necolas.github.io/normalize.css/" rel="external" target="_blank">Normalize.css</a> as part of Platform UIs build process.
+The nature of browsers and their vendors often require a reset to normalize behavious for standard HTML tags, so we include <a href="https://necolas.github.io/normalize.css/" rel="external noopener" target="_blank">Normalize.css</a> as part of Platform UIs build process.

 **If you're using Platform UI in your own build process, you'll need to include Normalize.css.**

 ### Postcss

-In the same spirit as Normalize.css, we also leverage <a href="https://github.com/postcss/postcss" rel="external">Postcss</a> and <a href="https://github.com/postcss/autoprefixer" rel="external" target="_blank">Autoprefixer</a> to reduce browser inconsistencies.
+In the same spirit as Normalize.css, we also leverage <a href="https://github.com/postcss/postcss" rel="external noopener">Postcss</a> and <a href="https://github.com/postcss/autoprefixer" rel="external noopener" target="_blank">Autoprefixer</a> to reduce browser inconsistencies.

 **If you're using Platform UI in you're own build process, you'll need to include Postcss.
 Likewise, if you prefer greater browser support, you will have to build Platform UI from source.**